-This report summarizes the teaching and research activities at the Department of Information Engineering and Process Control at the Faculty of Chemical and Food Technology at the Slovak University of Technology in Bratislava during the period January 1^{st} - December 31^{st} of 2018.
+This report summarizes the teaching and research activities at the Department of Information Engineering and Process Control at the Faculty of Chemical and Food Technology at the Slovak University of Technology in Bratislava during the period January 1st - December 31st of 2019.

-Department of Information Engineering and Process Control of the Faculty of Food and Chemical Technology (FCFT), Slovak University of Technology in Bratislava was constituted from the Department of Measuring and Control Technology in Bratislava in 1962.
-Because of the Slovak University of Technology in Bratislava in 1962.
+Department of Information Engineering and Process Control of the Faculty of Food and Chemical Technology (FCFT), Slovak University of Technology in Bratislava was constituted from the Department of Measuring and Control Technique of the Faculty of Electrical Engineering of the Slovak University of Technology in Bratislava in 1962.
 Because of the specific control problems of the processes and systems in the chemical and biochemical technologies, the specialization Process Control in the frame of the study branch Chemical Engineering and Process Control has been established.
 Students and postgraduate students have been educated since 1964.
 So far, more than four hundred specialists and almost thirty PhD students have been graduated here and four professors and nine associated professors have been appointed.
 Since 2005, Department of Information Engineering and Process Control and Department of Mathematics have formed Institute of Information Engineering, Automation, and Mathematics.

 The first head of the department was Prof. Daniel Chmúrny, DrSc in 1962 - 1986.
 Prof. Ján Mikleš, DrSc headed the department in 1986 - 1994 and in 1998 - 2003.
 The head in 1995 - 1997 was prof. Alojz Mészáros, PhD and prof. Ing.
-Miroslav Fikar, DrSc. has headed the department since 2003.
+Miroslav Fikar, DrSc. was head of the department in 2003 - 2019.
+New head of the department is doc.
+Ing.
+Michal Kvasnica, PhD.